-All university web pages, including department news and events, are now maintained by faculty and staff.
-In order to be approved to create and edit content, you must complete the three-part content management training series offered by Web Services.
+All university Web pages, including department news and events, are now maintained by faculty and staff.
+In order to be approved to create and edit content, you must complete the three-part content management training series offered by Digital Marketing.

 If you have not been able to complete training but need to make changes to your department's site, we will offer a one-time update, provided you register for all three training sessions at the time of the request.

-The Web Services office cannot accept or prioritize any projects that do not originate in the proper Marketing and Communications channels.
-If you have a request that requires development beyond what was covered in the Web training, please contact Scott Geer to set up a project consultation.
+The Digital Marketing office cannot accept or prioritize any projects that do not originate in the proper Marketing and Communications channels.
+If you have a request that requires development beyond what was covered in the Web training, please contact David Depuma to set up a project consultation.

 Though our workload constantly changes, we have typical turnaround times listed below.
 This is the amount of time it will typically take us to take your finalized content and create a proof for you.
 During peak workload times, it's best to add an additional two weeks to ensure your project is finalized in time.
 If your timeline doesn't allow for these turnaround times, work will be give to one of our freelance designers with their cost ($40/hour) being paid for by your department.

 Unless you plan to use the on-campus copy center, or print the item yourself, allow two (2) weeks for printing and delivery.
 Due to the size of the University, we have to use print vendors and we cannot control their print schedule.